ophian/ophian.github.io/_posts/2021-09-05-Serendipity-Styx-3.5.0-released.md

   - Improve fetching image meta data for exif data readable file format check
   - Added some missing lang constants
   - Again removed a last occurrence of Series 0/1 workarounds
-  - Fixed an amount of old bugs and regressions losses
+  - Fixed an amount of old bugs and regression losses
   - Improved and fixed user handling and permissives
   - Fixed themes (check out new dates)
   - Fixed a general faulty interpretation with using theme required fields and contactforms, ending up being more strict in general